trumans24/Games/data/README.md

-# Data for games
+# Images and Model Checkpoints

-Images used to build datasets and train models are placed here
+Images used to build datasets and train models are placed here, as well as model checkpoints to allow for loading pretrained models.